 Seta from Grave of the Fireflies gives a mildly scolding look at the audience near the end of the film, specifically juvenile delinquents of Japan in 1980s.
 Takahata specifically made the film for the delinquents to appreciate what they have while understanding what their parents would have suffer from the war.

-One early example has Jay and Silent Bob talking to another character while they plan to stop a Jay and Silent Bob movie from being made.
-The guy asks, "A Jay and Silent Bob movie?
+One early example has Jay and Silent Bob talking to Holden McNeil about their plans to stop the Jay And Silent Bob Show Within a Show from being made.
+Holden tries to tell them that the project won't go anywhere anyway, saying "A Jay and Silent Bob movie?
 Who would pay to see that?", which is immediately followed by all three of them looking at the camera.
 Silent Bob smiles.

 A cop tells Federal Wildlife Marshall Willenholly that someone may have arranged a breakout of animals to draw attention away from a jewelry robbery.
 He says that sounds like something out of a bad movie, and all the characters turn to look at the camera.
 An angle change reveals that they all just happened to look along the road at the same time.